tonydc1997/RoboFriends/README.md

 ![Heroku](https://icongr.am/devicon/heroku-original-wordmark.svg?size=75)
 ![Lighthouse PWA](https://icongr.am/material/lighthouse-on.svg?size=75)

-If you have any questions, issues, or recommendations feel free to reach out to me here on [GitHub](https://github.com/tonydc1997) or at tonydc1997@gmail.com.
+If you have any questions, comments, or recommendations feel free to reach out to me here on [GitHub](https://github.com/tonydc1997) or at tonydc1997@gmail.com.